rozenmad/Menori/README.md

 # Menori
-library for simple 3D rendering in LOVE
+library for simple 3D rendering in LÖVE